 The mysterious third eye, blinking open in the forehead of Shiva or Buddha.
 The unforeseen intuition and deeper understanding that seems to arise out of nowhere like a flash of lightning.
-What is the reality of the Ajna chakra, the sixth and highest chakra, that gateway to mystical experience reflected in the middle of the forehead?
+What is the reality of the Ajna chakra, the sixth and highest chakra?
+What is the gateway to mystical experience reflected in the middle of the forehead?

 The Third Eye: Perceiving the World Beyond Duality

 Ajna chakra is often referred to as the “third eye,” though this is a symbolic description more than a translation.
-The actual meaning of “ajna” is “mental command center,” as from this point you can understand and control the energies of all the other chakras.
+The actual meaning of “ajna” is “mental command center.”
+From this point, you can understand and control the energies of all the other chakras.
 The mind is the forerunner of all things, as the Buddha said; as the tree is contained within the seed, so the entire manifestation is contained within this primordial capacity of perception.

 This is the cosmic mind, the universal principle of intelligence, a wisdom beyond the limits of the individual intellect.
 From the point of view of Ajna, you can see clearly and connect all the dots.
 Insights and understanding come directly, like a complete download.
 Everything makes sense and everything fits together in such a vast web of interconnectivity it could only have arisen from the mind of God.